alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 ### Special keys
 * Led is mapped to Enter (needed many with left hand, notably if you copy/paste with mouse and need to tap enter to launch a find).
 * Menu is mapped to launch my windows selector (launch rofi under linux with only my windows, switcheroo on windows).
-* Return is mapped to : (to have it directly, mainly for vi)
+* Return is mapped to : (to have it directly, mainly for vi).
-* Any is mapped to ! (to have it directly)
+* Any is mapped to ! (to have it directly).
-* Prog is mapped to Ins
+* Prog is mapped to Ins.

 ### Palm keys
-* Left Palm keys (fn1) is mapped to activate Leader key on my Vi mode.
+* Left Palm key (fn1) is mapped to :
+  - Tapped : to activate Leader key on my Vi mode.
+  - Hold : to activate the Fn (Function) Layer.
-* Right Palm keys (fn2) is mapped Shift+Super+Z to launch my launcher (launch rofi under linux and executor.dk on windows).
+* Right Palm keys (fn2) is mapped :
+  - Tapped : Shift+Super+Z to launch my launcher (launch rofi under linux and executor.dk on windows).
+  - Hold : to activate the WM (Window Manager) Layer.

 ### Left side
 Shift, Backspace, Ctrl, Alt (instead of Ctrl, BackSpace, Cmd, Shift).